ikugo-dev/DOM-visualizer/README.md

 # DOM Visualizer

-A simple website with a backend golang parser of any XML-like text.
+A simple website with a backend golang parser for any XML-like text.

 This site was made because of a lack of good Document Object Model visualizers and is intended for those learning webdev or those that want to better understand how a certain website is structured.
 I used this all the time and decided to make it public for everyone because... why not?
 Hopefully you find it usefull too!